 ECO (100, 103, plus a 200-level course that is approved in advance by the Government Chair); or

 one full semester of study abroad at a College-approved program.

 Prospective majors are encouraged to begin planning for the Major by the first semester of their sophomore year.
 To declare a major, students must have taken at least one Government course and have taken or be planning to take one Cognate course by the first semester of junior year.
 GOV 250 should be completed no later than the first semester of the junior year.

-Students considering study abroad should contact the Government Academic Department Coordinator in the first semester of their sophomore year for information.
-They should also contact the Office of International Programs.
+Students considering study abroad should contact the Office of International Programs.

 For students completing the Government major, MAT 116, MAT 216, BIO 210, ECO 210, BOS 250, PSY 230 or SOC 302 may be substituted for GOV 250.

 Students intending to major in both Public Health and Government may not apply more than three Government courses toward the second major.

 To be considered for honors in Government, students must have a major GPA of at least 3.30 at the end of their seventh semester, complete a two-semester Independent Study project and defend it in an oral exam.
 The project must include an original argument that is placed in the context of other scholarship.
 An award of honors will be made by the committee for projects that demonstrate originality, intellectual engagement and depth of understanding of the topic.